bet4a/d3wiki/Integrating-D3-with-a-CouchDB-database-1.md

 The steps are quite simple.
 * In your favorite workspace create a new folder and name it say **d3apps1**.
-* Within this folder create a file named **.couchappr**.
+* Within this folder create a file named **.couchapprc**.
 This file will be used by couchapp to create the CouchDB database.
 * Open this file in your text editor and add an empty object: **{}**.
 Nothing more is required for couchapp to create the database!
 * In the **d3apps1** folder create a subfolder named **_attachments**.
 * Copy **index.html** and **sp500.csv** of the »Focus + Context« example into the subfolder **_attachments**.